fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 where `transform-type` is the name of a registered transformation function.
 This will be a [function grade](FunctionGrades.md) derived from the base grade `fluid.transformFunction`.
-Each transformation function can accept arbitrary additional options on the level of the "type" key, but many are derived from the grade `fluid.standardInputTransformFunction` which accept a standard input value named `input` (or path named `inputPath`) and/or derived from the grade `fluid.standardOutputTransformFunction` which accept an output path named `outputPath`.
+Each transformation function can accept arbitrary additional options on the level of the "type" key, but many are derived from the grade `fluid.standardInputTransformFunction` which accept a standard input value named `input` (or path named `inputPath`) and/or derived from the grade `fluid.standardOutputTransformFunction` which accepts an output path named `outputPath`.

 In general you should consult the below documentation for each transform function to see the names and interpretations of its options.
 Many transforms will themselves accept configuration of type `{SingleTransform}` in their options, leading transform documents to have a recursive structure.